 - Health Law Organization and Finance (3 credits)

 Drug and Device Law (2 credits)

-Experiential Learning (at least 2 credits)
+2. Experiential Learning (at least 2 credits)*

 All students must complete an Advanced Research & Writing (ARW) paper as a requirement for graduation from Mitchell Hamline School of Law.
 Students wishing to earn a Health Law Certificate must complete an ARW project on a health law subject.
 This requirement can be completed through a seminar course or as an independent study.
 To meet this requirement, students must work with a Health Law Institute faculty member on their paper or get topic and advisor approval from the director prior to beginning the paper.

 Notice of Intent

-Mitchell Hamline J.D. students have the unique opportunity to earn both the Health Law Certificate and the Health Care Compliance Certificate.
-The following information packet explains how to earn both in the most efficient way.Information Packet Notice of Intent Form
+Mitchell Hamline J.D. students have the unique opportunity to earn both the Health Law Certificate and the Health Care Compliance Certificate concurrently without compromising access to important fundamental courses including those heavily tested on the bar exam.Notice of Intent Form

-Contact Kari.McMartin @mitchellhamline.edu, Administrative Coordinator, Health Law Institute
+Contact Andrea.Nadeau@mitchellhamline.edu, Program Administrator, Health Law Institute